upenn-embedded/final-project-website-submission-f25-t09-f25-machine-not-learning/README.md

 *What were your results?
 Namely, what was the final solution/design to your problem?*

+**A computer plays the song.
+At the same time, the essential notes from that song were already transformed into real frequencies, then mapped to Timer0 compare values (OCR0B), and saved in the ATmega firmware as fixed arrays.
+These stored notes are organized by pitch into nine frequency sets, matching nine zones on the carpet.
+Four LED strips visually mark a 3×3 grid, dividing the mat into nine blocks.
+As the song progresses, the firmware predicts which block corresponds to the next key note and makes the LED border around that block half-bright just before the note happens.
+If the player steps on the correct block at the expected moment, the MCU instantly outputs the same note’s frequency as sound and turns that block’s LED border fully bright.
+If the player does not step correctly, the MCU outputs no sound and the LEDs stay off.
+This closes the loop: the song runs normally, the firmware forecasts the next key note to preview the block, the footstep decides whether the note is triggered locally in real time, and the LEDs show either a half-bright preview or a full-bright hit result.**

 Our final solution addressed the problem that commercial dance-arcade machines are expensive, bulky, and not accessible for casual use.
 We designed and built a portable, low-cost dance pad that replicates the core gameplay experience and integrates seamlessly with a computer.

 Once the pad is connected to a PC, pressing a start button initializes the game.
 During gameplay, blocks are displayed on the screen, where each block can appear as a hint (shown in yellow) or detected as a correct step (shown in green) when the user steps on the corresponding pad region.
 At the same time, an onboard LCD keeps a real-time score, incrementing by one point for every correct step.

-The dance pad itself uses  four LED strips arranged to represent nine grid cells .
+The dance pad itself uses four LED strips arranged to represent nine grid cells.
 Visual feedback is provided directly on the pad:

-* Hints are illuminated using  intermittent white light ,
+* Hints are illuminated using intermittent white light
-* Successful steps trigger  solid red light .
+* Successful steps trigger solid red light

 To enhance immersion, background music (BGM) plays through the computer once the game begins.
 Additionally, each successful step activates a buzzer on the dance pad that produces a corresponding tone in sync with the music.